betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 *Passive Thermal Control (PTC)* or *Barbecue Mode*, is likely the most temperamental maneuver in the Apollo program.
 The goal is to spin the spacecraft rotating on its long axis at one to three revolutions per hour to even out solar heating.
 The challenge is to get the spacecraft *barbecuing* such that it can coast for long periods without falling into a bad *wobble*.
-A wobble can cause IMU sensor drift, risk of gimbal lock and overuse of RCS propellants.
-Unless the axis of rotation is perfectly aligned with a *principle* axis, coasting rotations can be unstable leading to wobble.<sup>[18],[19],[20]</sup> Rotational behavior and subsequent control is further complicated when a majority of the spacecraft's mass is fluid such as propellents even if in baffled tanks.
+Wobble causes IMU sensor drift, risk of gimbal lock and overuse of RCS propellants.
+Unless the axis of rotation is perfectly aligned with a *principle* axis, coasting rotations can be unstable leading to wobble.<sup>[18],[19],[20]</sup> Rotational behavior and subsequent control is further complicated when a majority of the spacecraft's mass is fluid such as propellants even if in baffled tanks.

 Ultimately, the challenge in this maneuver is getting the angular momentum vector of the barbecue roll to align well with a principle axis.
 The more out of alignment these two axes were, the more wobble and subsequent RCS control to counter the wobble the AGC would have to exert.
-On Apollo 10, the recurring RCS jet firings and subsequent spacecraft bending noises ere so problematic, the astronauts were unable to sleep.
+On Apollo 10, the recurring RCS jet firings and resulting spacecraft bending noises ere so problematic, the astronauts were unable to sleep.
 NASA asked MIT for a solution.

-There are multiple ways to go about getting the spacecraft into the desired roll.
-One is to seek a desired angular momentum and simply apply the torque necessary to maintain it.
-That was the algorithm MIT had coded into the AGC.
-That approach creates the need to regularly fire RCS jets to maintain the torque.
+There were various approaches to get the spacecraft into the desired roll.
+One was to seek a desired angular momentum and simply apply the torque necessary to maintain it.
+That was the algorithm MIT had developed and implemented in Apollo 10's flight program.
+That approach causes the RCS jets to regularly fire to maintain the needed torque.
 But, as MIT thought about the problem, another way to get the spacecraft into the barbecue roll was to start from zero initial conditions and apply a series of tiny, impulsive torques accelerating the rotation to the desired roll rate and then letting the spacecraft coast thereafter.
-This latter approach is more likely to result in better alignment of the barbecue roll with a principle axis.
+This latter approach was more likely to result in better alignment of the barbecue roll with a principle axis.
 Instead of using the AGC, the astronauts used their manual hand controllers at minimum impulse.
 Over a period of 10-20 minutes, they slowly accelerated the roll with a series of short bursts of the RCS jets.
 It worked perfectly and